todo-lab-nifs/MEGA/README.md

 + temp_a: energetic particle temperature for type_a=0, defined in the code

 6. Subroutines called from the main program
-+ start_mpi: ininialization of MPI processes with domain decompositon
++ start_mpi: initialization of MPI processes with domain decomposition
 + wall_clock: measure elapse time with mpi_wtime
 + equi_solution: read the equilibrium data
 + sgrid: construct simulation grid points